wighawag/hardhat-deploy/documentation/configuration.md

 Configuration of hardhat's network or other hardhat specific config is done via hardhat.config.ts

-Else rocketh.ts/js is where you can configure hardhat-deploy/rocketh specific configs.
+The `rocketh/config.ts` file is where you configure hardhat-deploy/rocketh specific configs.

 ### **1. namedAccounts (ability to name addresses)**

-The rocketh.js file need to export a config object
+The `rocketh/config.ts` file needs to export a config object.

-For example
+For example:

 ```js
 import type {UserConfig} from 'rocketh/types';